Scholarships Available!

 - Other Career Pathways

-A Health Emergency Preparedness Evaluator for The Department of Health and Human Services in the state of Nevada is responsible for assessing and improving emergency response plans to ensure readiness for public health crises.
+A Health Emergency Preparedness Evaluator for The Department of Human Services in the state of Nevada is responsible for assessing and improving emergency response plans to ensure readiness for public health crises.
 Key characteristics of this role include strong analytical skills, attention to detail, and the ability to coordinate with various stakeholders.
 This field impacts the community by enhancing the effectiveness of emergency response efforts, promoting public safety, and ensuring that health services are prepared to address potential threats.
 Individuals interested in government employment will find this position both essential and rewarding.

 Salary Range